 “Do I give (kid’s name) something educational, or something fun?”
-As parents, relatives, and friends of people with children, we face this question every holiday season – because no matter the occasion, we’re torn between pleasing the child and pleasing their parents.
+As parents, relatives, and friends of people with children, we face this question every holiday season, birthday, etc. – because no matter the occasion, we’re torn between pleasing the child and pleasing their parents.

 My go-to solution?
 Toys, games, and other gifts that help kids learn coding.
 Kids love ’em, and I’ve yet to get the dreaded parental stink-eye when they’re unwrapped.